misc0110/Paper-Linter/README.md

 ### Style
-This category includes warning of things that are discouraged or wrong for the style of an academic paper.
+This category includes warning of things that are discouraged or wrong for the style of an academic paper (switch `style`).

 #### Wrong Appendix
 * **Description**: Warns if the `appendix` environment is used instead of `\appendix`